ErpNetDocs/tech/modules/crm/clientcenter/index.md

 One of them offers a direct **communication network**, while the rest act as **shortcuts** to pages containing personal documents.

-Using the chat panel, clients can reach out to a sales representative regarding any issue or question they're having.
+Using the chat panel, clients can reach out to a representative regarding any issue or question they're having.

 ![picture](pictures/panells.png)